bishal-goutam/metcs763_smart-bank/README.md

 ## Architecture

 The application follows a **client-server architecture**:
-- **Backend**: The backend service, implemented in Spring Boot, handles business logic, database access, and REST API endpoints.
+- **Backend**: The backend provide RESTfull API services, implemented in Spring Boot that handles business logic, database access, and REST API endpoints.
-- **Frontend**: The frontend React app provides a responsive user interface for interacting with the backend.
+- **Frontend**: The frontend React app provides a responsive user interface to allow internal and external users perform critical business processes.

 ![Architecture Diagram](path/to/architecture-diagram.png)